Chinese Convenience Store Business

 Each company conducts social contribution activities as members of their local communities.

-Since 2013, SEVEN-ELEVEN (CHENGDU) has provided support for Benevolence House, a home for children with mental disabilities.
-In 2016, five employees visited the facility to participate in a Christmas event and a birthday party.
-The employees provided entertainment, along with delivering presents to the residents and a donation of air purifiers to the facility from the company.
-In recognition of its continuous support activities for Benevolence House, SEVEN-ELEVEN (CHENGDU) was presented with a Certificate of Appreciation from Benevolence House in March 2016.
+Since 2013, SEVEN-ELEVEN (CHENGDU) has continuously provided support for Benevolence House, a home for children with brain disorders.
+In 2017, employees visited the facility in August and December to play games with the children and participate in a Christmas event and a birthday party.
+The employees provided entertainment and delivered toys and other presents to the residents.

-Amount of donations to Benevolence House from SEVEN-ELEVEN (CHENGDU)
+Value of Goods Donated to Benevolence House by SEVEN-ELEVEN (CHENGDU)

 A visit to Benevolence House